treemanw1/DDW2D/README.md

-# DDW 2D: Linear Regression Model for predicting COVID-related statistics
+# DDW 2D: Writing ML Models for predicting COVID-related statistics

 Term 3 10.020 1D project to predict COVID-related statistics from scratch without using any ML libraries.